-CBRE also breaks down data by regional submarket.24 Table 7-4 shows that 2024 closed on a downturn where the overall region and several submarkets saw net negative absorption.
+Real estate firm Newmark Knight Frank also tracks similar data.
+17 Table 7-4 shows that 2020 closed on a downturn where every market saw net negative absorption, largely due to the coronavirus pandemic.
 Absorption is the amount of office space leased (if a positive number) or made available (if a negative number).
-Although trends over several years are not available.
-CBRE does provide a good breakdown based on area of the region.
+Although trends over several years are not available, Newmark does provide a good breakdown based on area of the region.
 Data show downtown Cleveland has the largest inventory of office space of any area, although the suburbs collectively exceed downtown.
-For the whole year 2024, data show that only downtown and the East, West, and Southwest markets had a net gain in leased office space.
-East contains three major regional job hubs: University Circle, Chagrin Highlands, and Solon.
-Southwest contains another major hub, Hopkins Airport.
+For the whole year 2020, data show that only downtown and the southern suburbs had a net gain in leased office space.
+These are the Downtown and I-77-Rockside Road major regional job hubs.
+The eastern area contains three other major regional job hubs: University Circle, Chagrin Highlands, and Solon, which showed the largest net loss of absorption.
+The southwestern area contains the sixth hub, Hopkins Airport.